RigiResearch/examgen/README.md

     - name: C
 ```

-The list of questions contains questions of type open-close, closed-ended, and compound questions (i.e., a question composed of other questions).
+The list of questions contains questions of type open-close, closed-ended, true-false, and compound questions (i.e., a question composed of other questions).
 The following listings show how to describe each type of questions supported:

 ```yaml
 - type: closed-ended